Quantitative shrinking target properties for rotations and interval exchanges: Quantitative Boshernitzan's criterion

-\begin{thm} (Boshernitzan \cite{bosh crit}) Let $S:X\to X$ be the left shift acting minimally on a symbolic dynamical system.
+\begin{thm} [Boshernitzan \cite{bosh_crit}] Let $S:X\to X$ be the left shift acting minimally on a symbolic dynamical system.
 Let $\mu$ be an $S$-invariant measure.
 Let $\epsilon_n$ be the $\mu$ measure of the smallest cylinder set of length $n$.
-If there exists a constant $c$ such that for infinitely many $n$, $\epsilon_n \geq \frac{c}{n}$, then the left shift is $\mu$ uniquely ergodic. \end{thm}
+If there exists a constant $c$ such that for infinitely many $n$, $\epsilon_n \geq \frac{c}{n}$, then $S$ is $\mu$-uniquely ergodic. \end{thm}

-This was proved for IETs by Veech \cite{V bosh crit}, in which case the invariant/ergodic measure is Lebesgue.
+An analogue of this result was proved for IETs by Veech \cite{V bosh crit}, in which case the invariant/ergodic measure is Lebesgue.
 Masur \cite{masur crit} established the analogous, in fact stronger, result for flows on flat surfaces.